Meat

 Meat is animal tissue, mostly muscle, that is eaten as food.
 Humans have hunted and farmed other animals for meat since prehistory.
 The Neolithic Revolution allowed the domestication of vertebrates, including chickens, sheep, goats, pigs, horses, and cattle, starting around 11,000 years ago.
 Since then, selective breeding has enabled farmers to produce meat with the qualities desired by producers and consumers.
-Meat is important to economies and cultures around the world.
+Meat is important to economies, cultures and faiths around the world.

 Meat is mainly composed of water, protein, and fat.
 Its quality is affected by many factors, including the genetics, health, and nutritional status of the animal involved.
 Without preservation, bacteria and fungi decompose and spoil unprocessed meat within hours or days.
 Meat is edible raw, but it is mostly eaten cooked, such as by stewing or roasting, or processed, such as by smoking or salting.

 The consumption of meat (especially red and processed meat, as opposed to fish and poultry) increases the risk of certain negative health outcomes including cancer, coronary heart disease, and diabetes.
 Meat production significantly harms the environment by contributing to global warming, pollution, and biodiversity loss.
 Some people (vegetarians and vegans) choose not to eat meat for ethical, environmental, health or religious reasons.